SajjiKazemi/text_parser/README.md

-# Text Parser to Get the Streets' Information
+# Text Parser to Get the Graphs Coordinations

 ## Overview